 This period is only one month hence costs for health insurance will be covered from the second month.
 Moreover, people with compulsory public insurance don’t have to pay even for this month; only employees with voluntarily public insurance will be responsible for the policy.

 Only employees with an annual income of over 64,350 EUR can select between compulsory or voluntary public insurance.
-Everyone with income under this amount has compulsory coverage.
+Everyone with income under this amount has mandatory coverage.

 People who are eligible* for unemployment benefits pay 0 EUR for the health insurance per month.
 Non-working or individuals without an income pay around 180 EUR per month for public insurance.

 * You have paid social contributions in the country for at least 12 months in the last 30 months.

 About health insurance in Germany

 Anyone unfamiliar with German health insurance and its system should indeed get informed.
 Firstly, as a foreigner, you want to get your insurance sorted even before coming to Germany.

 Each of them has advantages and disadvantages.
 Someone applying for a visa can only sign for a private one and then switch to the public provider later in Germany.

 What should a person with income or an employee know when choosing between public and private providers?

 - The monthly cost of public health insurance will depend on your income (14,6% of it).